Baby shoes, yey or nay?

 Do not worry, during this stage, your little one doesn’t need to wear shoes.
 Of course, you can choose to put shoes on them because they look cute, to keep their feet warm, or to protect them from rough or dangerous surfaces.
 But shoes are not necessary to learn to walk or to strengthen their feet.

-When children learn to walk indoors on a flat, safe surfaces, they don’t need shoes; in fact, it is beneficial for your baby to learn to walk barefoot.
-Walking this way, helps him strengthen his muscles and lets him move his toes freely.
-Although it might seem that he doesn’t have enough support or that his feet are flat, this is completely normal for his age.
-In the end, wearing shoes won’t help your baby walk better.
+When children learn to walk indoors on flat, safe surfaces, they don’t need shoes; in fact, it is beneficial for your baby to learn to walk barefoot.
+Walking this way helps them strengthen their muscles and lets them move their toes freely.
+Allowing them to feel the ground and be shoeless can help them develop their balance, strength, and coordination.

-What if he can’t be barefoot?
+What if they can’t be barefoot?

 - The inner lining has no seams and allows perspiration.

 - They have flexible, non-slip soles.

 - They hold the foot but not too tightly.